 Corporate Bylaws Template

-Corporate bylaws establish the rules and guidelines on how a business will be governed and operated.
-It is written by the founders or the board of directors shortly after incorporation.
+Corporate bylaws establish the rules on how a business will be governed and operate.
+Initial bylaws are written either by the founders or the board of directors shortly after incorporation.
 Bylaws will dictate meeting procedures, voting requirements, and the roles of directors, officers, and shareholders.

 Corporate Bylaws Template

-Corporate bylaws establish the rules and guidelines on how a business will be governed and operated.
-It is written by the founders or the board of directors shortly after incorporation.
+Corporate bylaws establish the rules on how a business will be governed and operate.
+Initial bylaws are written either by the founders or the board of directors shortly after incorporation.
 Bylaws will dictate meeting procedures, voting requirements, and the roles of directors, officers, and shareholders.

 By State